Saturday, December 30, 2023

 Mark knew it, too.
 So we devised a plan.

-For starters: I'm not overworked and overwhelmed by the sheer amount of work.
+For starters: I'm not overworked and overwhelmed by the work.
 I'm not on my feet all day, sometimes going without lunch, being sent to challenging situations, running all over a huge Level I trauma hospital for 8 hours a day, 5 days a week.
 Although I work three 12 hour shifts per week, I have plenty of time to sit, regroup, recharge.
 And I don't go without breaks.
-I don't have a narcissistic boss who hates women, discourages upward mobility, and discounts every rational suggestion or reasonable idea.
+I don't have a boss who hates women, discourages upward mobility, and discounts every suggestion or idea.
 My boss buys us snacks and sits and talks to us in the workroom.
 Communication could be better, but suggestions and input are welcome.
-I don't work with people who call out, slack off, or bring their personal drama to work making a challenging day harder for everyone else.
+I don't work with people who call out, slack off, or bring their drama to work making a challenging day harder for everyone else.
 I genuinely like my co-workers and we are all happy to be there - many of transferred from the bigger hospital.
 The equipment is new, not perfect, but I'm proficient on it.
 After 6 months, I know my way around the hospital and most of the employees I come in contact with.
 There is plenty of parking at street level, a Keurig in every breakroom, music on Pandora in the workroom, and I earn more money than I ever have.

 Most importantly, I feel valued.